RoboMaster/RoboRTS-Firmware/Doc/read_me.txt

 /********************************* Gimbal calibration method ********************************
 *
+* Note: The calibration operation needs gimbal in disability mode
+*
+* Method 1: (Recommended)
+* 1. Use tx1/2 or PC host computer to send the gimbal start and end calibration instructions,
+*    the command id 0x00A5 corresponding to the data
+* 2. After the host computer receives the correct calibration data (0x0015) returned,
+*    the gimbal calibration is successful
+* Method 2:
-* 1. First, connect j-link to the development board and the computer
+* 1. Connect j-link to the development board and the computer
-* 2. Turn the remote control levers to gimbal disabled position and infantry to power on
-* 3. Into debug mode, find this variable cali_param
+* 2. Into debug mode, find this variable cali_param
-* 4. Handle the gimbal to the midpoint, then set the variable cali_param.Gimbal.cali_cmd to 1 *
+* 3. Handle the gimbal to the midpoint, then set the variable cali_param.gim_cali_data[].cali_cmd to 1 *
 *********************************************************************************************/